chris2k20/imapbackup/README.md

 ## Requirements

-Python 2.x : `imapbackup.py` should work on Python 2.5 or any other 2.x version without any extra dependencies whatsoever.
+Python 3.x : `imapbackup.py` requires Python 3.6 and above (tested with 3.8+).

-Python 3.x : `imapbackup38.py` requires python 3.8 and above.
+For Python 2.x support, see older versions of this repository.

 ## Contributing